LIFEHUBBER

 elrobot is a GitHub hardware subproject presented around a low-cost 3D-printed robotic arm for physical AI and imitation-learning experiments.

 The repository subtree presents elrobot as a hardware project for low-cost robotic-arm experimentation.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is